david-lennox/sandpit/_posts/2014-07-04-blog-coming-soon-maybe.markdown

 ---
 layout: post
-title:  "Creating a Jekyll Blog"
+title:  "Blog Coming Soon...
+Maybe"
 date:   2014-07-04
 comments: true
 ---

-# Blog Coming Soon...
-Maybe
+There is nothing to see here.
+Sorry for the inconvenience.